 How is my donation used?

-This is the sort of giving that gets things done.
-Our appeal features five of the 26 partner groups we support overseas.
-Donations support our partners working in community development programmes and disaster relief.
+Your donation goes along because our local partners know how to get things done.
+This appeal features five of the 26 development and humanitarian partner organisations we support overseas.
+Donations support our partners working in community development programmes and providing humanitarian support.

 Our partners are the local groups and organisations we work with and beside.
 They are part of the community, helping people to take steps out of poverty and to have a say in its affairs.
-Partner groups are driven by the local people and their demands for justice and dignity.
-Your support funds resources, training and other support.
+Partner organisations are driven by the local people and their demands for justice and dignity.
+Your support helps meet their operating costs and funds resources, training and specialist support.

 Are donations to the CWS Christmas Appeal tax-deductible?

-Yes, donations $5 and over are eligible for a tax credit (formerly rebate) in New Zealand.
-You will be sent a receipt you can use for tax purposes.
+Yes, donations of $5 and over are eligible for a tax credit (formerly rebate) in New Zealand.
+You will be sent a receipt at the end of the financial year (March 31) for tax purposes.
 CWS is a registered charitable entity and an approved recipient for payroll giving.

 Is CWS a recognised charity in New Zealand?